 1 h before the overnight incubation is complete, coat experimental sample dishes with 1 mL of poly-l-lysine solution or enough to cover the glass portion of the glass-bottomed dish and leave in the biosafety cabinet for 1 h.
 After setting, aspirate poly-l-lysine solution and rinse the dishes 3x with PBS.

-After 18-24 h of bacterial incubation, inoculate THY with 1 mL of bacterial suspension until an optical density of 0.6 – 0.7 is achieved (typical values for inoculation are 3 mL of THY with 1 mL of bacterial suspension per dish).
+After 18 – 24 h of bacterial incubation, inoculate THY with 1 mL of bacterial suspension until an optical density of 0.6 – 0.7 is achieved (typical values for inoculation are 3 mL of THY with 1 mL of bacterial suspension per dish).
 Add 1 mL of new bacteria solution to each poly-l-lysine-coated dish and incubate for 1 h.
 During the last 10 min, add 1 mL of green fluorescent membrane stain (concentration of 1 µM) to each dish.

 Rinse each dish 3x with PBS.
 Gently fix the bacteria with about 1 mL of 4% paraformaldehyde solution for 15 min at room temperature inside a biosafety cabinet.
 Rinse each dish 3x with PBS after fixation.